sindresorhus/is-online-cli/readme.md

     $ is-online

   Options
-    --timeout  Milliseconds to wait for a server to respond (Default: 5000)
+    --timeout  Seconds to wait for a server to respond (Default: 5)

   Example
     $ is-online